-Additional information about this unit N/A Unit aim (s) This unit aims to develop the knowledge and skills required to prepare for and support quality audits and introduces learners to the key principles underpinning the management of quality.
-Upon completion of this unit, learners will be able to prepare for and support quality audits.
-Assessment requirements specified by a sector or regulatory body (if appropriate) Skills CFA Assessment Strategy Competence units (S/NVQ) Details of the relationship of the unit and relevant national occupational standards Management & Leadership (2012) National Occupational Standards: • CFAM&LFE3 Prepare for and participate in quality audits
+Additional information about this unit Unit aim (s) This unit aims to develop the knowledge and skills required to prepare for and support quality audits and introduces learners to the key principles underpinning the management of quality.
+Upon completion of this unit, learners will be ableto prepare for and support quality audits.
+Assessment requirements specified bya sector or regulatory body (if appropriate) Skills CFA Assessment Strategy Competence units (S/NVQ) Details of the relationship of the unitand relevant national occupational standards Management & Leadership (2012) National Occupational Standards: • CFAM&LFE3 Prepare for and participate in quality audits

-Title: A/506/1995 Manage a budget Level: 4 Credit Value: 4 GLH: 26 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand how to identify financial requirements Explain how to calculate the estimated costs of activities, resources and overheads needed to achieve objectives Analyse the components of a business case to meet organisational requirements Analyse the factors to be taken into account to secure the support of stakeholders Describe the business planning and budget-setting cycle 2.
-Understand how to set budgets 2.1 Explain the purposes of budget- setting 2.2 Analyse the information needed to enable realistic budgets to be set 2.3 Explain how to address contingencies2.4 Explain organisational policies and procedures on budget-setting 3.
+Title: A/506/1995 Manage a budget Level: 4 Credit Value: 4 GLH: 26 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand how to identify financial requirements 1.1 Explain how to calculate the estimated costs of activities, resources and overheads needed toachieve objectives 1.2 Analyse the components of a business case to meet organisational requirements 1.3 Analyse the factors to be taken into account to secure the support of stakeholders 1.4 Describe the business planning and budget-setting cycle 2.
+Understand how to set budgets 2.1 Explain the purposes of budget-setting 2.2 Analyse the information needed to enable realistic budgets to be set 2.3 Explain how to address contingencies 2.4 Explain organisational policies and procedures on budget-setting 3.
 Be able to manage a budget 3.1 Use the budget to control performance and expenditure 3.2 Identify the cause of variations from budget 3.3 Explain the actions to be taken to address variations from budget 3.4 Propose realistic revisions to budget, supporting recommendations with evidence 3.5 Provide budget-related reports and information within agreed timescales

-3.6 Explain the actions to be taken in the event of suspected instances of fraud or malpractice Be able to evaluate the use of a budget 4.1 Identify successes and areas for improvement in budget management 4.2 Make recommendations to improve future budget setting and management Additional information about this unit N/A Unit aim (s) This unit aims to develop the knowledge and skills required to manage a budget.
-Upon completion of this unit, learners will have developed an understanding of how to identify financial requirements and be able to set and manage budgets and evaluate the use of a budget.
-Assessment requirements specified by a sector or regulatory body (if appropriate) Skills CFA Assessment Strategy Competence units (S/NVQ) Details of the relationship of the unit and relevant national occupational standards Management & Leadership (2012) National Occupational Standards: CFAM&LEA1 Identify and justify requirements for financial resources CFAM&LEA4 Manage budgets
+3.6 Explain the actions to be taken in the event of suspected instances of fraud or malpractice Be able to evaluate the use of a budget Additional information about this unit 4.1 Identify successes and areas for improvement in budget management 4.2 Make recommendations to improve future budget setting and management Additional information about this diffe N/A Unit aim (s) This unit aims to develop the knowledge and skills required to manage a budget.
+Upon completion of this unit, learners will have developed an understanding of how toidentify financial requirements and be able to set and manage budgets and evaluate the use of a budget.
+Assessment requirements specified bya sector or regulatory body (if appropriate) Skills CFA Assessment Strategy Competence units (S/NVQ) Details of the relationship of the unit and relevant national occupational standards Management & Leadership (2012) National Occupational Standards: CFAM&LEA1 Identify and justify requirements for financial resources CFAM&LEA4 Manage budgets